darwino/darwino-documentation/UI Libraries/SRV - REST Services.md

 # REST Services
-Of course, any existing JavaScript capability can be used to call REST services.
-In particular, the new `Fetch` capability.
+Of course, standard, straight JavaScript capabilities can be used to call REST services (`XMLHttRequest`, `Fetch`, ...).
 But Darwino makes it both easy to create a service on the server side, and to call it from the client.

 ## Calling a REST service
 Darwino provides some utility in `Fetch.js`.
 This utility is a thin wrapper on top of the browser `Fetch` function that: